-ECG Tests and Holter Monitoring (Holter monitoring is not performed in Cohorts A6 or A7): Sometimes the sticky pads used to attach the leads can cause skin irritation (redness / itchiness).
+ECG Tests and Holter Monitoring:

+Sometimes the sticky pads used to attach the leads can cause skin irritation (redness / itchiness).

 Physical Examination:

 During this examination you may be asked to remove some items of clothing so a full examination can be done.
 You can request a chaperone to be with you at the time of the physical examination, please ask one of our research nurses.